hazelcast/hazelcast/docs/design/cluster/03-member-identity.md

 and get used).
 Right now, the fixes handle this problem, but again, this is yet another thing that requires testing to keep in place.x

+## Scope

+The changes implemented have been considered and tested from the perspective of clusters with TCP/IP based join and WAN replication (which is basically almost identical to regular TCP/IP joins).

+One aspect that has not been specifically considered is the feature of "public addresses", as defined in the context of advanced network configs.
+Scenarios related to this feature should be included and checked if current fixes are enough for them.